georchestra/geonetwork/docs/eng/developer/source/xml_services/services_general.rst

           </user>
       </users>

-localised entities
+Localised entities
 ``````````````````

-localised entities have a general label element which contains the
+Localised entities have a general label element which contains the
 localised strings in all supported languages.
 This element has as many
 children as the supported languages.
 Each child has a name that reflect the
 language code while its content is the localised text.
 Here is an example of